ils94/DF3D_at_Work/README.md

 Then type: pyinstaller path/to/df3datwork.py --onedir --noconsole --icon="path/to/dficon.ico"

-Wait for pyinstaller to compile into a .exe, and the result should be in a folder called "dist" inside the folder where df3datwork.py is.
+Wait for pyinstaller to compile the .py script into a .exe, and the result should be in a folder called "dist" inside the folder where df3datwork.py is.

 If you do not have pip/python in your Window's Env: